SigNoz/signoz/.github/ISSUE_TEMPLATE/feature_request.md

 ## Additional context
+Add any other context or screenshots about the feature request here.

 #### *Thank you* for your feature request – we love each and every one!

-**Additional context**
-Add any other context or screenshots about the feature request here.